The Rebellion

 What if your students actually understood real food?

-In this short film, Henry Woods speaks directly to teachers about the reality students are growing up in – a food system designed to boost profit not health.
+In this short film, Henry Wood speaks directly to teachers about the reality students are growing up in – a food system designed to boost profit not health.
 Real Food Rebellion gives schools the tools to change that.

 If you want students to understand food before it harms them: Start here.